-The Olympus OM-D E-M5 and the Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) are two digital cameras that were announced, respectively, in February 2012 and September 2016.
+The Olympus OM-D E-M5 and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were officially introduced, respectively, in February 2012 and September 2016.
 Both the E-M5 and the G85 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 15.8 MP.

-The side-by-side display below illustrates the physical size and weight of the Olympus E-M5 and the Panasonic G85.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-M5 – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Olympus E-M5 and the Panasonic G85 are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M5 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G85 is somewhat larger (5 percent) than the Olympus E-M5.
 Moreover, the G85 is markedly heavier (19 percent) than the E-M5.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.